 , hugging them and sometimes even holding their hands.

 ps.
-Watch this short excerpt from her 60 minutes interview and let me know what you think of her statements in the comments box below.
+Watch this short excerpt from her 60 minutes interview.